Nigerian Egg Stew

-Let us know what you think of the Nigerian egg stew in the comments below.
-Do you like the crumbly or chunky type?
+Let me know what you think of the Nigerian egg stew in the comments below also do you have any questions or suggestions, do let me know.
+Do you like it crumbly or chunky?

 - Omi Obe (Stew) - The Pretend Chef - […] will also enjoy my Easy Nigerian Tomato Stew, Palm nut stew, Nigerian boiled tomato stew and Nigerian egg stew.…